 Funny-Looking?
 Like, a Clown?

 If a seed’s appearance makes you concerned about whether it will sprout or not, it’s best to give it the benefit of the doubt.
 Sometimes certain seeds will not look all that promising—irregular shape, odd markings, etc. That doesn’t mean they won’t shoot out gorgeous, fully functional taproots that will form the foundations for big, happy plants.
 Some growers favor a practice of scuffing their seeds before germinating them, on the theory that it lets the water in and helps the seed’s outer shell break apart more easily.
 If it sounds like something you want to try, it’s detailed in our germination guide.
 But remember, be gentle with your seeds.
-They can be damaged by rough treatment, and you want your little green babies to grow up big and strong!
 There’s plenty more growing info available here on the PSB site.
 Oh—and if you don’t know where to buy marijuana seeds — we humbly suggest Pacific Seed Bank for that too.